santhoshtr/website/content/blog/2026-02-22-malayalam-tokenizer-llm-analysis.md

 ## Notes

 * I did an illustrated talk about Linguistics, Malayalam and AI at Malayalam University last year.
 Unfortunately it was not recorded, but my presentation slides are [available here]( https://santhoshtr.github.io/ai-linguistics-malayalam-talk)
 * Beyond numbers and theoretical analysis, testing a tokenizer is often done with a downstream task.
 I worked on a Markov Chain based text generator for Malayalam based on this tokenizer.
 I will write an article about it later.
+Update: That article is here: [From Tokens to Text: A Trigram Markov Model for Malayalam](https://thottingal.in/blog/2026/02/28/malayalam-markov-chain/)
 * Thanks to Kavya Manohar for valuable discussions to frame the thoughts in this article.

 ## References